-Moog’s system also efficiently manages motion and thermodynamics for the T7X, which keeps each component operating at the right temperature range, reduces energy use, and extends run time.
+Moog’s system also efficiently manages motion and heat for the T7X, which keeps each component operating at the right temperature range and reduces energy use.
 And the system’s software learns to optimize movements and operations as the T7X works.
 Smoothing out the peak moments of energy use can boost run time by more than 25%.

-The T7X is ideally suited for operation in noise sensitive areas and indoors.
+The new unit uses only one quart of eco-friendly coolant compared to 57 gallons of fluid in its diesel/hydraulic equivalent model.
 It can also significantly lower daily operating costs, when considering the reduction in annual maintenance costs and elimination of diesel, engine oil, diesel exhaust fluid and hydraulic parts.

 While the new T7X is eco-designed, it is also a smart machine featuring software connectivity via two-way telematics communications.
 The platform provides integral data about equipment performance, along with operator-focused data to change machine preferences, tune the performance to certain job situations and upgrade product features.
 This includes variable drive speed at full torque and other features not possible with a diesel-hydraulic machine.

-At CES, Doosan Bobcat also announced a strategic partnership with South Carolina-based Sunbelt Rentals, a leading rental equipment company in North America with more than 1,025 locations.
+Doosan Bobcat has also announced a strategic partnership with South Carolina-based Sunbelt Rentals, a leading rental equipment company in North America with more than 1,025 locations.
 Through this partnership, Sunbelt Rentals committed to a significant investment in a large fleet of Bobcat T7X all-electric compact track loaders and electric compact excavators, which will be co-branded and made available in 2022.
 Sunbelt Rentals will be the first national equipment rental company to adopt Bobcat’s battery-electric technology and make it available to customers, supporting the environmental, social and governance (ESG) focus for both companies.

 Filed Under: Mobile Hydraulic Tips, Trending